On Friday, Marymount University established a new academic partnership with OpusCare

 "This is just the first step," added Dr. Hesham El-Rewini, Provost of Marymount University.
 "By partnering academia with the health care industry, we can truly make a difference."

-In March, Marymount University and OpusCare will co-host a one-day continuing education conference in Miami, with the theme of “Palliative Care at the Forefront of Healthcare Solutions 2020.”
+Later this year, Marymount University and OpusCare will co-host a one-day continuing education conference in Miami, with the theme of “Palliative Care at the Forefront of Healthcare Solutions 2020.”

 The conference will feature several doctors, palliative care professionals and faculty members who plan to share different perspectives on treating patients who have chronic illnesses.